spyder-ide/spyder-api-docs/docs/plugin_development.rst

 Setting up the development environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In principle, we could use any Spyder installed within a `conda environment`_ according to the instructions given in the `installation guide`_.
+In principle, we could use any Spyder installed within a `conda environment`_ according to the instructions given in the :ref:`spyder:install-guide`.
 However, if you use a working environment that has other dependencies and you want to keep your plugin development independent of them, we recommend creating a new virtual environment that only has Spyder with the minimum dependencies needed for your plugin.

 .. image:: images/workshop-3/pd_dev_environment.png